st8tikratio/Uselessness/node-operations/aggregate-dando-build-notes.md

 | `power draw`         | volts (V)    | 204  | 218  |

 ### resource usage

+For a more up to date usage see [Node Runner Logs - Directory](https://github.com/st8tikratio/Uselessness/tree/main/node-operations/monthly-logs)

 ```
 *** NOTE ***
 This section is for REFERENCE ONLY and is system-specific